gabrielmiki/Continuous_Delivery_and_Intergration/README.md

 ## Second Goal
 For the second part the main goal is to set a docker compose enviroment, build a more complex pipeline and use a Jenkinsfile from this repo to set the Job stages and steps.

+### Docker Compose Configurations
+The docker compose file starts with the services statment.
+This part is responsible to define the containers to be used.
+It is posible to pick any name for the service, feature displayed rigth below the service statment and with an identation.
+Inside the named service, using the image state, the image to be pulled from the Docker Hub is instanciated.
+Other configurations such as command, port, volume, working_dir and environment are also set.
+The docker compose file is run with the command: docker compose up (-d, if want to dettach it).

+### Adding Plugins Through Docker Compose
+To add a plugin with a docker compose file it is important to set the service name and the image it comes from.